Thomas-Walker-Lynch/DA2X/doc/context.md

   own instance of the buffer - just as we would in hardware if we had multiple instances of the same execution unit.
 If we try to perform static analysis then we have the problems discussed in the pads section.
-If we allocate buffers on entry to the conveyance, and then deallocate them on exit, we have a pattern similar to function encapsulation.
+If we allocate buffers on entry to the sequence, and then deallocate them on exit, we have a pattern similar to function encapsulation.
 We will explore this further down in this document.

 # Pads

-  A data pad is a fixed length memory buffer shared by multiple conveyances.
+  A data pad is a fixed length memory buffer shared by multiple sequences.
 It may be bound to any number of types.
 In C we will declare these types in advance as `struct`s, leading to pad type being a union of `struct`s.

-  Because conveyances do not return, there is no reason to place their arguments nor a return address on to the stack.
-Instead, to pass arguments to a conveyance we write those arguments to a pad, and then the conveyance pulls them off the pad as needed.
-We will then recycle the pad to pass arguments to the next conveyance.
+  Because sequences do not return, there is no reason to place their arguments nor a return address on to the stack.
+Instead, to pass arguments to a sequence we write those arguments to a pad, and then the sequence pulls them off the pad as needed.
+We will then recycle the pad to pass arguments to the next sequence.

   We may do a similar thing with a call to an encapsulation.
-If we have arguments that are not to become messages between the nested conveyances, i.e. not to become part of the context, then we may use a pad to pass these arguments to the encapsulation.
+If we have arguments that are not to become messages between the nested sequences, i.e. not to become part of the context, then we may use a pad to pass these arguments to the encapsulation.

-  While using a pad, a call to a function encapsulation of conveyances might look like
+  While using a pad, a call to a function encapsulation of sequences might look like
   this:

   ````